nihalxkumar/learnings-notebook/src/Learning-C/Datatypes.md

   - Character constant can initialize variable having char data
       - `char x='a';` here `a` is a character constant
       - `char x=a;` here `a` is a variable
+  - Character constant can be single or double ch long.
+It can’t be of triple characters.

 ### void